-Two or more affiliated companies may elect to aggregate the number of jobs created for qualified full-time employees or the amount of capital investments as the result of establishment or expansion by the individual companies in order to qualify for the credit allowed herein.
-For purposes of the International Trade Facility Tax Credit, "affiliated companies" means two or more companies related to each other so that (i) one company owns at least 80 percent of the voting power of the other or others or (ii) the same interest owns at least 80 percent of the voting power of two or more companies.
+Two or more affiliated companies may elect to aggregate the number of jobs created for qualified full-time employees or the amount of capital investments as the result of establishment or expansion by the individual companies in order to qualify for the International Trade Facility Tax Credit.
+For purposes of this credit, "affiliated companies" means two or more companies related to each other so that (i) one company owns at least 80 percent of the voting power of the other or others or (ii) the same interest owns at least 80 percent of the voting power of two or more companies.